 Depending on the goals we are trying to achieve, there may also be non-surgical options for addressing eye issues.
 For example, Botox and Dysport are great for preventing or slowing down the formation of wrinkles.
 Fillers are great for plumping wrinkles around the eye area or in the cheek area close to the eye

-Dr. Steven Williams is a board-certified plastic surgeon and premier Dublin provider of facial sculpting procedures, including those which address conditions around the eyes.
+Dr. Steven Williams is a board-certified plastic surgeon and premier Oakland provider of facial sculpting procedures, including those which address conditions around the eyes.

 Dr. Williams and the team of expert medical and aesthetic professionals at Tri Valley Plastic Surgery provide the Bay Area with exceptional patient care and beautiful results.
 If you would like to learn more about improving your quality of life with any of the eye procedures or related treatments available at Tri Valley Plastic Surgery, please contact our office during regular business hours to schedule your consultation.